dirkkelly/dirkkelly/content/2017/11/10-the-origins-of-money-hipcrimevocab.md

 > **What's a hipCrime?**<br/>
 > Well you committed one when you opened this blog.
 Keep it up, it's our only hope!

-Seriously though, this blog contains in-depth analysis of our society, where power came from, how it is distributed, and the ways in which the systems enforce control.
+[the HipCrime Vocab](http://hipcrimevocab.com) blog contains in-depth analysis of our society, where power came from, how it is distributed, and the ways in which the systems enforce control.

 Money is a very tangible example in everybody's lives of power, and as this article goes on to explain that's the only purpose for money, to funnel power and control.